Acne: Can A Change In Diet Help?

 A low glycemic load (GL) diet may help to decrease facial flare-ups by reducing inflammation.
 Sticking to a low GL diet is also beneficial for regulating insulin levels and hormones which can otherwise increase oily secretions in the facial glands.
 A clinical trial of 43 adults over 10 weeks showed that those on a low GL diet noted an improvement in their acne, compared to the control group who did not.
 Another study in Australia confirmed that a low GL diet reduced oil secretions and improved clinical symptoms of male acne patients (aged 15-25).

-In simple terms, a low GL diet means avoiding white bread, white rice and refined sugar and eating more fibre rich fruits and vegetables, whole bran cereals, whole grain breads, beans and lentils.
+In simple terms, a low GL diet means avoiding white bread, white rice and refined sugar and eating more fibre rich fruits and vegetables, whole bran cereals, whole grain bread, beans and lentils.
 Whole and semi-skimmed milk are also considered low GL foods, along with cashews, peanuts and tomato juice.
-A low GL diet has added benefits of weight control, better digestion and a reduction in the risk of heart disease and certain cancers.